Azzamubaidillah/Emu/README.md

 # Emu - Android Emulator Runner for macOS

-**Emu** is a lightweight macOS application that allows you to list and launch your Android Virtual Devices (AVDs) directly from your menu bar or window, without needing to open Android Studio.
+**Emu** is a lightweight macOS application that allows you to list and launch your Android Virtual Devices (AVDs) and iOS Simulators directly from your menu bar or window.

 ## Features

-- 🚀 **Fast Launch**: Quickly start your Android emulators.
+- 🚀 **Fast Launch**: Quickly start your Android emulators and iOS simulators.
-- 📋 **List AVDs**: Automatically detects and lists all available AVDs from your Android SDK.
+- 📋 **List Devices**: Automatically detects and lists all available AVDs and iOS Simulators.
+- 📱 **iOS Support**: Lists and boots iOS Simulators using `xcrun simctl`.
-- ⚙️ **Advanced Options**:
+- ⚙️ **Advanced Options (Android)**:
   - **Cold Boot**: Start the emulator from a cold state (`-no-snapshot-load`).
   - **Wipe Data**: Reset the emulator data (`-wipe-data`).
   - **No Boot Animation**: Disable the boot animation for faster startup (`-no-boot-anim`).